-It is my pleasure to present the annual report of the Tribunal for the period commencing 1 July 2018 and ending on 30 June 2019.
+It is my pleasure to present the annual report of the Tribunal for the period commencing 1 July 2020 and ending on 30 June 2021.

 The Tribunal is a well performing judicial body producing high quality and timely decisions and orders.
-The financial year saw a decline in the number of new claims commenced compared with the previous financial year.
-This continues a long term steady decline as we are now well past the peak of 'leaky home' building.
-Member capacity has reduced commensurately to reflect the Tribunal's lower workload.
-As was the case in the previous year, more claims were finalised than were filed, so the backlog is now minimal.
+The financial year saw a small increase in the number of new claims commenced compared with the previous financial year and a relatively large increase in the number of claims finalised.
+The number of claims filed remains modest, as we are now well past the peak of 'leaky home' building in this country.
+The increase in finalised claims has led to a significant reduction in the outstanding claims carried forward into the next financial year (from 15 to 8).
+The members and staff have worked hard to ensure the timely management of claims.